cccbr/runningatower/content/docs/finance/_index.md

 Agree with the ***[tower authority](../glossary/#tower-authority)***, in advance, who is to pay for replaceable items e.g. ropes.

 If a major project is envisaged the funding of this must be agreed in consultation with the ***[tower authority](../glossary/#tower-authority)***.
-A separate [document](https://belfryprojects.cccbr.org.uk/) covers the running of a project.
+A separate document, currently under development, will cover the running of a project.

 ## VAT and the LPW (Listed Places of Worship) VAT recovery scheme

-This only applies to places of worship within the United Kingdom and is covered in [Belfy Projects](https://belfryprojects.cccbr.org.uk/docs/010-introduction/).
+This only applies to places of worship within the United Kingdom and will be covered in Belfy Projects.

 Further details are available on the [LPW scheme website](http://www.lpwscheme.org.uk/).